-Once again roving on the high seas, Depp reprised his role of Jack Sparrow in the latest installment of the Pirates of the Caribbean film series in 2011.
-He returned to independent film that same year with The Rum Diary, based on the book by Hunter S. Thompson.
+Once again roving on the high seas, Depp reprised his role of Jack Sparrow in another installment of the Pirates of the Caribbean film series in 2011.
+He returned to independent film that same year with The Rum Diary, based on the book by Thompson.

 Hits and Misses: 'Dark Shadows,' 'The Lone Ranger' and 'Fantastic Beasts'